vijayanajay/agent-trader/docs/architecture.md

 2.  **Speed of Iteration:** The architecture must allow for fast changes.
 The agentic design is key.
 Swapping a prompt or a Python function should be trivial.
 We are building for experimentation, not for production scale.
 3.  **Local First:** The entire system—data, code, and orchestration—will run locally.
 No cloud dependencies, no complex deployments.
 This eliminates entire categories of problems and keeps us focused on the core logic.
 4.  **Text is the Universal Interface:** We will lean heavily on structured text (specifically JSON) as the data contract between components.
 LLMs are good at text; Python is good at text.
 This is our common ground.
 5.  **No Magic:** We will avoid frameworks or libraries that hide too much logic.
 We need to know exactly what is happening at each step.
-Langflow is used as a visual orchestrator and API server, nothing more.
-The core logic resides in our Python code and our prompts.
+CrewAI provides a transparent, code-first approach where the orchestration logic is explicit Python code, not hidden behind visual abstractions.

 ### 2. Technology Stack